2022/01/01

 A view of my seat, 22K, during the boarding process at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3

-A Singapore Airlines Airbus A350-941 Regional, registered 9V-SHK, being serviced at Gate No. A11 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her regional morning flight over the South China Sea to the Kingdom of Thailand as Singapore Airlines flight SQ 728 bound for Phuket
+A Singapore Airlines Airbus A350-941 Regional, registered 9V-SHK, being serviced at Gate No. A11 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her coming regional morning flight over the South China Sea to the Kingdom of Thailand as Singapore Airlines flight SQ 728 bound for Phuket

 The view of the Singapore Airlines Boeing 777-300/ER Business Class cabin from my seat during the boarding process at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3